datastax/labs/kafka-connector-cdc/README.md

   production use.
 This release is an early preview of an unfinished product intended to allow proof of concept deployments and to facilitate early customer feedback into the software development process.
-* The DSE Kafka Connector with CDC is compatible with DSE 6.8.0 and above.
-It will not function with prior releases of DSE.
-Furthermore, version 2.0.0-LABS of the connector is compatible only with a specific DSE docker image co-hosted in the labs Docker Hub repository.
-Other labs releases of DSE 6.8.0 will not function with the connector.
+* The DSE Kafka Connector with CDC is compatible only with a specific DSE docker image co-hosted in the labs Docker Hub repository.
 * Messages are replicated AFTER the mutation is fsync'd out to disk within the commitlog.
 By default this is every `10` seconds.
 This may be adjusted by changing the value of "commitlog_sync_period_in_ms" in cassandra.yaml.
 With an